paulopoig/PLM-VVM/README.md

 # PLM-VVM
-Attempt on our Application Development Final Project Just download the main folder and open it on Android Studio and you are good to go!
+Attempt on our Application Development Final Project.
+- Just download the main folder and open it on Android Studio and you are good to go!